vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 3 - Making assertions about the status code

-- alternative way of writing a status code test using `pm.expect`:
+- an alternative way of writing a status code test using `pm.expect`:

 ```javascript
 pm.test('Status is 200', function () {